Anna Lunoe: Career

 In 2014, "Bass Drum Dealer (B.D.D.)" was picked up by Skrillex for a release on his Nest imprint.
 She also released a Zane Lowe-premiered collaboration "Feels Like" with Totally Enormous Extinct Dinosaurs.
 After a festival run and 2-month US tour with The Weeknd, Lunoe's second EP, All Out, debuted at No. 4 on the iTunes Dance Chart.

 In early 2015, she released "Pusher", alongside Sleepy Tom.
 To follow up, Lunoe teamed with Chris Lake to produce "Stomper".

 On 18 June 2016, Lunoe made history by becoming the first solo female DJ to perform at Electric Daisy Carnival Las Vegas' main stage.

 In April 2017, Lunoe announced that she was pregnant via an Instagram post, and proceeded to perform at the Coachella Valley Music and Arts Festival that weekend.

+In 2019 and 2022, two of her songs were included in different Need for Speed video games, first the instrumental version of "303" in the installment "Heat" and later "Ice Cream" (with Nakamura Minami) in "Unbound".

+On 27 February 2025, Lunoe released the single, "Girl", in collaboration with Melanie C.

 Additional work

 In May 2015, Lunoe was approached by Zane Lowe of Beats 1 to work with a group of artists including Dr. Dre, Pharrell, Elton John and Drake on Apple's launch of Apple Music.
-Lunoe now hosts her own weekly program entitled "Anna Lunoe Presents: HYPERHOUSE", broadcasting live to over 100 countries every Friday at 9PM PT/12AM ET on Beats 1 Radio.
+Lunoe now hosts her own weekly program entitled Anna Lunoe Presents: HYPERHOUSE, broadcasting live to over 100 countries every Friday at 9PM PT/12AM ET on Beats 1 Radio.
 She has brought on dance acts such as Jamie XX, Diplo, Kaskade, Boys Noize, What So Not, Tokimonsta and many more.

 In 2016, Lunoe launched her own touring and music platform, HYPERHOUSE, curating stages for thousands of fans at music festivals such as HolyShip and WMC along with a 15 city tour, bringing along Sleepy Tom, DJ Sliink, Rezz, Wuki and San Holo.